dionisggr/flickshare-client/README.md

 # Flickshare App
 The Flickshare App is directed for anyone who really has a hard time finding suggestions on what to watch next!
-The app allows users to create an account and custom lists of movie interests, which may then be used to generated a list of suggestions and store them for coming back to it later.
+The app allows users to create an account and custom lists of movie interests, which may then be used to generated a list of movie suggestions and store them for coming back to it later.

-This API stop represents a way for the app to communicate with the list of users, movie lists and movies.
-The user data contains full name, email, username, password and admin privileges.
-The list data contains a name and an associated user.

 ---
 ### Working Prototype